Shippable/docs/sources/deploy/amazon-ecs-multiple-containers.md

 main_section: Deploy
 sub_section: Deploying to Amazon ECS

-# amazon-ecs-multiple-containers
+# Deploying Multiple Containers to Amazon ECS
 The strength of ECS is in its ability to orchestrate multi-container applications across a cluster of machines.
-There are several way to accomplish this on Shippable.
-This page will discuss some of the most common ways to use Shippable to deploy multiple containers to ECS.
+There are several ways to accomplish this on Shippable.
+This page will discuss the three most common ways to use Shippable to deploy multiple containers to ECS:

 1. separate pipelines
 2. two images, one manifest
 3. multi-manifest deployment
-4. two clusters, one manifest

 ## Setup